akanuragkumar/Redis-implementation/README.md

 ### `set`

 1. `POST /set`
+Set the value at key name to value

 ```json
  application/json - {"key":"key", "value":"value"}
 ```
 ### `get`
 2. `GET /get`
+Return the value at key name, or error if the key doesn't exist

 ```json
  application/json - {"key":"key"}
 ```
 ### `delete`
 3. `POST /delete`
+Delete one or more keys specified by names
 ```json
  application/json - {"key":"key"}
 ```
 ### `expire`
 4. `POST /expire`
+Set an expire flag on key name for time seconds. time can be represented by an integer or a Python timedelta object.
 ```json
  application/json - {"key":"key", "expiry":"expiry"}
 ```
 ### `keys`
 5. `POST /keys`
+Returns a list of keys matching pattern
 ```json
  application/json - {"key":"key"}
 ```
 ### `pttl`
 6. `POST /pttl`
+Returns the number of milliseconds until the key name will expire
 ```json
  application/json - {"key":"key"}
 ```
 ### `zadd`
 7. `POST /zadd`
+Set any number of element-name, score pairs to the key name.
 ```json
  application/json - {"set_name":"set_name","difficulty_level":"difficulty_level","element":"element"}
 ```
 ### `zrange`
 8. `POST /zrange?withscores=True`
+Return a range of values from sorted set name between start and end sorted in ascending order. start and end can be negative, indicating the end of the range. desc a boolean indicating whether to sort the results descendingly withscores indicates to return the scores along with the values.
+The return type is a list of (value, score) pairs
 ```json
  application/json - {"set_name":"set_name","start":"start","end":"end"}
 ```
 ### `zrank`
 9. `POST /zrank`
+Returns a 0-based value indicating the rank of value in sorted set name
 ```json
  application/json - {"set_name":"set_name","element":"element"}
 ```
 ### `smembers`
 10. `POST /smembers`
+Return all members of the set name

 ```json
  application/json - {"set_name":"set_name"}
 ```
 ### `flushdb`
 11. `POST /flushdb`
+Delete all keys in the current database

 ### `hmset`
 12. `POST /hmset`
+Sets each key in the mapping dict to its corresponding value in the hash name
 ```json
  application/json - {"key":"key","hash":{"Question":"what is photosynthesis", "answer":"sun", "exam":"upsc", "year":"2019"}}
 ```
 ### `hgetall`
 13. `POST /hgetall`
+Return a Python dict of the hash's name/value pairs
 ```json
  application/json - {"key":"key"}
 ```
 ### `rename`
 14. `POST /rename`
+Rename key src to dst
 ```json
  application/json - {"old_key":"old_key","new_key":"new_key"}
 ```
 ### `lpush`
 15. `POST /lpush`
+Push values onto the head of the list name
 ```json
  application/json - {"list_name":"list_name","key":"key"}
 ```
 ### `lpop`
 16. `POST /lpop`
+Remove and return the first item of the list name

 ### `lindex`
 17. `POST /lindex`
+Return the item from list name at position index Negative indexes are supported and will return an item at the end of the list
 ```json
  application/json - {"list_name":"list_name","index":"index"}
  ```
  ### `llen`
  18. `POST /llen`
+Return the length of the list name
 ```json
  application/json - {"list_name":"list_name"}
  ```
  ### `pipeline_example`
   19. `POST /pipeline_example`
+Return a new pipeline object that can queue multiple commands for later execution. transaction indicates whether all commands should be executed atomically.
+Apart from making a group of operations atomic, pipelines are useful for reducing the back-and-forth overhead between the client and server.
 ```json
  application/json - {"keys":[key1,key2,...]}
  ```